 I was diagnosed with dysautonomia which is dysfunction of your autonomic system (think of all the things your body does autonomically).
 This caused Postural Orthostatic Tachycardia Syndrome which leads to skyrocketing heart rate, really low blood pressure and fainting.
 Dysautonomia also affected my ability to eat along with a condition called median arcuate ligament syndrome which I needed surgery to correct.
 I had to get a feeding tube.
 I was also diagnosed with neuropathy which causes numbness and extreme pain in my legs.
 Then during testing to figure out my stomach problems they found neuroendocrine cancer in my pancreas.
 This lead to me getting admitted to the hospital on Christmas stay and staying for three weeks.
 I’ve had surgery to remove the tumors and we are hoping it stays at bay!

 My life has changed so much over the past few years.
 While life has been extremely difficult I have learned so much from this disease.
 I am profoundly grateful for every step I make in my recovery.
 While a debilitating illness like this could cause relationship strain it has made mine and my husband’s bond even stronger.
 He is the best partner, caretaker, best friend I could ask for.
 I struggle with my health everyday but I also am able to find happiness in everyday.
 This journey has been difficult but I have grown so much from it and I am very thankful for the person I have become.
 I hope by speaking out I am able to raise awareness for Lyme Disease and other invisible illnesses and shorten how long it takes people to get diagnosed.”

-This story was submitted to Love What Matters by Audrey Winkle, 25, of Austin, Texas.
-You can follow her journey on Instagram here.
-Submit your story here, and be sure to subscribe to our best love stories here.
+This story was submitted to Love What Matters by Audrey Winkle of Austin, Texas.
+Be sure to subscribe to our free email newsletter for our best stories.